tkaefer/java-interview/topics/core/concurrency.md

 #### Lock and ReentrantLock

 Lock implementations must provide the same memory-visibility semantics as intrinsic locks, but can differ in their locking semantics, scheduling algorithms, ordering guarantees, and performance characteristics.
+- A java.util.concurrent.locks.Lock is a thread synchronization mechanism just like synchronized blocks.
+- Locks support various methods for finer grained lock control thus are more expressive than implicit monitors.
+- ReentrantLock is one such implementation of Lock interface.
+- lock() and unlock() methods are used to acuire and release the locks
+- tryLock() as an alternative to lock() tries to acquire the lock without pausing the current thread.
+The boolean result must be used to check if the lock has actually been acquired before accessing any shared mutable variable.

 #### Advantages of lock classes